 \subsection{Categorical structures}

-Universal algebra has a natural and fruitful interplay with category theory~\cite{hylandpower}.
-As claimed in the introduction, our mechanization includes basic categorical constructions for organizing and reasoning about universal algebra structures.
+Universal algebra has a natural and fruitful interplay with category theory, as discussed by, e.g., \cite{hylandpower}.
+As claimed in the introduction, our mechanisation includes basic categorical constructions for organizing and reasoning about universal algebra structures.
 In agreement with the general philosophy of univalent mathematics,\footnote{See the remarks in~\cite{10.1007/978-3-319-21284-5_14}, where category theory was introduced first in a HoTT-setting.} we can prove that the categories we are interested in -- of algebras and equational algebras -- are univalent indeed.

 In order to develop formal proofs of that property, two possible strategies are available.